otsuli/otsuli/README.md

 ## A systems software engineer learning the ropes.
 I'm passionate about computers, low-level programming, cyber security, networking and all there is to the internet.

 ### What I'm Working on:
-- I'm currently learning how to build a programming language.
+- I'm currently building a compiler.
 - I'm working on making a personal portfolio with astro.